 |

 Say hello to the person on your right.
-Take the time to meet other Park visitors, they are on their own unique journeys and have incredible stories and advice to share.
-We have heard so many new perspectives and added so many experiences to our adventures because of taking a minute for a friendly chat!
+Take the time to meet your neighbors, they are on their own unique journeys and have incredible stories and advice to share.
+We have met wonderful people that fill us with hope and happiness and learned many new, diverse perspectives from talking to people along the way.
+They are kind, generous, frienly, happy and worth the minute for a friendly chat!

 |